 - Get familiar with dry, pantry seasonings and how they can better serve your tastebuds.

-To complete this dish, I used Tofutti’s vegan sour cream and boxed cornbread mix (because I am very lazy and I just didn’t want to make that from scratch).
+This chili recipe was also served with boxed cornbread mix (because I am very lazy and I just didn’t want to make that from scratch).